Looking for an original samurai suite of armor for sale can me a hard work. And a dangerous one.

 But why a later samurai armor is not to be considered original?
 The answer is simple: after 1868 the Japanese samurai class was abolished and hence all samurai armor for sale after that period were ment to be turistic gifts rather than real armor for the samurai.

-Those looking for a samurai armor to buy should also consider if all the elements of the samurai armor were born together.
+Those looking for a samurai suite of armor to buy should also consider if all the elements of the samurai armor were born together.
 It is true that for very old samurai armor (up to the Momoyama period) parts were sometime changed, but as a general rule a matching armor set oft a tosei gusoku from the Edo period would be a better choice if you are looking for a samurai armor.

 There are some easy rules you can learn easily for a first check, but please bear in mind that these are only the first stage of analysis for a samurai armor: